 "The combination of simplicity, customer engagement, and data-driven transparency is what makes this approach stand out.
 This is exactly the direction our industry needs."

 The pilot proved the model works at store level.
-For 2026, the partnership continues — rolling out to additional RunnersWorld and INTERSPORT stores.
+For 2026, the partnership continues — rolling out to additional Runnersworld and INTERSPORT stores.
 The infrastructure is poster-based and QR-driven, so expanding means printing more posters, not deploying more technology.

 Beyond running shoes, the platform supports additional product categories including textiles and electronics.
 The EU Battery Regulation is also creating take-back requirements that apply across multiple retail divisions.